CUAir/Autopilot/docs/groundstation.rst

 Autopilot Server on the NUC
 ---------------------------

-The autopilot sever on the NUK provides an API for distributed to access autopilot data.
+The autopilot server on the NUC provides an API for distributed to access autopilot data.

 ::